softcode589/git-sandbox/README.md

 **Info**: `%USERPROFILE%` is a Windows variable to go directly to your user folder.

 This script currently creates a repository that you can test.

-## EXPERIMENTAL!
-This script is currently not fully finalized, you may experience some issues.